 What is morir soñando?

-Morir soñando -sometimes called morisoñando- is a Dominican cold drink made by mixing milk and orange juice (or other citrus fruit juices).
+Morir soñando -sometimes called morisoñando- is a Dominican cold drink made by mixing milk and orange juice (lime and bitter oranges may also be used).
 It is one of the dishes we do not share with the rest of the Spanish Caribbean.

 Milk and orange juice drink